You’re sitting on the patio of a beautiful restaurant watching the fireworks of the year’s end with all of your closest friends.

 If you can develop a model of consistency when it comes to reviewing and accessing your goals, you’ll be way ahead of the rest.

-How to Make 2017 Your Best Year Ever
+How to Make This Year Your Best Year Ever

-Take a moment to think about the biggest goals you want to achieve in 2017.
+Take a moment to think about the biggest goals you want to achieve this year.
 Maybe they’re goals you didn’t achieve or didn’t have time for last year.

 Think about how you would feel by accomplishing even one of them.
-And imagine how great it would feel to be sharing champagne and celebrating with your closest friends after achieving your biggest goals for 2017.
+And imagine how great it would feel to be sharing champagne and celebrating with your closest friends after achieving your biggest goals for this year.

 I know it feels impossible, but your goals are achievable.

-By following these six simple strategies, next year you won’t be looking back at 2017 in despair.
+By following these six simple strategies, next year you won’t be looking back in despair.
 Instead, you won’t be able to do anything but smile.